rohan-patnaik/Geological-Image-Similarity/README.md

 # Geological-Image-Similarity
 An ML based solution to identify the k most similar images to a particular image of a stone.

+##Note to self : change the number of epochs to 50 in the notebook later

 The notebook is briefly divided into roughly 3 parts.
 (The 1st part is kinda not needed for the problem statement.
 Will update this part later.)